 12.1 Initiative Player (determined by the scenario)

-Event – The active player plays one, several cards; he places his reinforcements and any replacements on the map.
+Event – The active player plays one, several or no cards; he places his reinforcements and any replacements on the map.
 He can exchange one of his cards (and one only) with another player, declaring the exchange publicly (the other players know about it thanks to their own intelligence services!) but without revealing the card exchanged.

 Supply – Check lines of communication and supply for every unit (of all players).
 Place an ‘Isolated’ marker on every unit out of supply.